-Plenish was founded by Kara Rosen

-in 2012.
-After moving to London from New York, she noticed a gap in the market for nutrient-rich, cold-pressed grown significantly, and was bought by Britvic in May 2021.
-I was at Britvic during the acquisition and had been building the London Essence brand a challenger mindset and operating model.
+Plenish was founded by Kara Rosen in 2012.
+After moving to London from New York, she noticed a gap in the market for nutrient-rich, cold-pressed juices.
+Since then, the brand has grown significantly, and was bought by Britvic in May 2021.
+I was at Britvic during the acquisition and had been building the London Essence brand as a premium mixers start-up, with a challenger mindset and operating model.
 It made sense to add Plenish to my remit, creating a business unit dedicated to scaling up innovation.